jcolag/entropy-arbitrage/2023-08-14-gerakan-pramuka.md

 * Ignore for ToC
 {:toc}

-While more recent than I would generally prefer, today marks the 62<sup>nd</sup> anniversary of the founding of the [Gerakan Pramuka](https://en.wikipedia.org/wiki/Gerakan_Pramuka_Indonesia), Indonesia's home-grown youth scouting organization, founded to overhaul the prior scouting movement to erase its British influences.
+While more recent than I would generally prefer, today marks the 62<sup>nd</sup> anniversary of the founding of the {% wiki Gerakan_Pramuka_Indonesia|Gerakan Pramuka|en %}, Indonesia's home-grown youth scouting organization, founded to overhaul the prior scouting movement to erase its British influences.
 I wouldn't say that I find these organizations comfortable or devoid of criticism, but I do appreciate the sentiment of wanting to decolonize the institutions that affect the youth.

 ![Indonesian Scouts at the 8th Indonesian National Rover Moot July 8-17 2003](/blog/assets/Gerakan-Pramuka-Indonesia-Scouts-8th-Indonesian-National-Rover-Moot-2003.png "See, I would've called epaulets and a cloak too much, but he makes them work...")